sergiocontrino/SyntheticDataGenerator/README.md

 # main
 <pre>
-usage: main.py [-h] [-n] [-c SCALING_CLASS] [-t TARGET_SIZE] [-s SEED] [-u] [data_source] [INPUT_FILE] [OUTPUT_FILE]
+usage: main.py [-h] [-c SCALING_CLASS] [-f FILTER_THRESHOLD] [-n] [-s SEED] [-t TARGET_SIZE] [-u] [SOURCE] [INPUT_FILE] [OUTPUT_FILE]

 positional arguments:
-  data_source           Data source (database or file of summaries stats) to be used to generate a new synthetic data set.[db, summaries] default is summaries.
+  SOURCE                Data source (database or file of summaries stats) to be used to generate a new synthetic data set.[db, summaries] default is summaries.
   INPUT_FILE            path to the input file (read from stdin if omitted) OUTPUT_FILE           path to the output file (write to stdout if omitted)

 optional arguments:
-  -h, --help            show this help message and exit -n, --numerical       Flag the summaries in the input file as numerical (continuous).
-  -c SCALING_CLASS, --scaling_class SCALING_CLASS
+  -h, --help            show this help message and exit -c SCALING_CLASS, --scaling_class SCALING_CLASS
-                        Entity (table) in the database used as reference dimension for scaling.
-Default is patient -t TARGET_SIZE, --target_size TARGET_SIZE
+                        [db] Entity (table) in the database used as reference dimension for scaling.
+Default is patient -f FILTER_THRESHOLD, --filter_threshold FILTER_THRESHOLD
-                        The desired number of synthetic records for the scaling class/the variables in the summaries.Default is 5000.
+                        [db] The minimum number of occurrences for a single value to be used in the generation.Default is 1, i.e. no filtering.
+  -n, --numerical       [summaries] Flag the summaries in the input file as numerical (continuous).
   -s SEED, --seed SEED  Set a seed (integer) for the sampling/normal distribution, useful for reproducibility.
 Default is 1.
+  -t TARGET_SIZE, --target_size TARGET_SIZE
+                        [db] The desired number of synthetic records for the scaling class/the variables in the summaries.Default is 5000.
   -u, --no_seed         Unseeded: don't use a seed for the sampling.
 </pre>